 You see, I don’t go to sleep at night to store up energy for the next day.
-No. I go to sleep each night to store up energy for the next NIGHT.
-Because bedtime at our house is legit.
+No, I go to sleep each night to store up energy for the next NIGHT because bedtime at our house is legit.
 And if you come over and make it out alive, just like at a marathon, we also give out free t-shirts that say, “26.2.”
-Because that’s the amount of times I have to beg my children to get back in their beds before I finally cave and let them sleep in mine.
+Because that’s the number of times I have to beg my children to get back in their beds before I finally cave and let them sleep in mine.

 And here are 6 other reasons putting kids to bed is the same as marathon training:

 1. You have to feed yourself the right foods.